The Quarry (painting)

-The Quarry: Deer Hunt in the Forests of the Grand Jura (La curée: Chasse au chevreuil dans les forêts du Grand Jura) is an 1857 painting by Gustave Courbet.
+The Quarry: Deer Hunt in the Forests of the Grand Jura (La curée: Chasse au chevreuil dans les forêts du Grand Jura) is an 1857 painting by the French artist Gustave Courbet.
 It was his first work on a hunting theme and is now in the Museum of Fine Arts, Boston.

 Description

 The painting depicts the aftermath of a hunt.
 On the left, two hunting dogs approach a dead roe deer that has been hung from a pine tree by its hind leg, about to eat its quarry as is tradition after a French venery hunt.
 One has already begun to lap up the deer's blood, and may be trying to keep the other away.
 Behind them, in the painting's middle, a bearded man in a hat (a self-portrait of Courbet) leans against a second tree alongside his rifle, his arms crossed, smoking a pipe.
 Behind him, on the painting's right, the young piqueur (master of hounds), dressed in red, sits on a treestump blowing his horn.